How to Rename Your Dropbox Device on Windows 11

 Step-by-Step Migration and Renaming

-Renaming your Dropbox device on Windows 11 involves moving your current backup to the newer system first, then giving it a fresh name.
-Open the Dropbox app from your taskbar, click the settings gear, and go to Preferences.
-Then, head to the Backups tab and click ‘Manage backups’ under ‘This PC’ to start the process.
+To rename your Dropbox device on Windows 11, you’ll first move your current backup to the newer system.
+After migrating, you can give your device a fresh name.
+Start by opening the Dropbox app from your taskbar, clicking the settings gear, and going to Preferences.

 - Open the Dropbox app from your taskbar.
 Click the Taskbar overflow icon and select the Dropbox icon.